and gas import

 Regasification of LNG

 Liquefied natural gas is injected into the national gas grid through the interconnection with LNG terminals in Panigaglia and Rovigo.

 Daily regasification capacity maximum of LNG of the Panigaglia plant: 17,500 m3.

 Maximum annual quantity of natural gas that can be released into the network for transmission: 3.5 bcm.

 Natural gas in Italy reaches the single withdrawal points along the national gas transport system which is made by the national, regional and local pipeline networks.

-9 storage fields: 5 in Lombardia, 3 in Emilia Romagna and 1 in Abruzzo
+9 storage concessions: 5 in Lombardia, 3 in Emilia Romagna and 1 in Abruzzo.

 Methane flows throughout Italy thanks to a pipeline network that spans for the whole Country.
 Thanks to Snam's specific know-how that designs infrastructure in equilibrium with the environment, pipeline transport guarantees high levels of security and environmental sustainability, avoiding inefficient and less reliable road transport.